Every citizen has the constitutional right to determine how their personal data is used.

-Therefore it is our duty to protect the data that you provide us when you visit our website.
-We wish to show you, below, the data that we have about you, what happens to this data, and which security measures we have taken to protect this data from misuse.
+For this reason, it is our duty to guarantee the security of the data you entrust to us when you visit our website.
+In the following, we explain which data of yours we have, what happens to it and what security measures are in place to protect it from inappropriate use..

-Our in-house IT department is continually adjusting the technical security precautions to match current circumstances and requirements.
+Our IT department continuously updates our technological security measures according to current circumstances and needs.

-Each time that a user accesses a page on our website, and each time a file is accessed, access data about this procedure is stored in a log file on our server.
+Each time a user accesses a page on our website, and each time a file is retrieved, access data pertaining to this procedure is stored in a log file on our server.

 - IP address